0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 The drug I feel I wouldn't want
 ```

-Unlike any other drug the narrator has taken up to this point, th
+Unlike any other drug the narrator has taken up to this point, he is referring to a metaphor instead.
+As stated throughout [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Song IX lost in translation| “lost in translation”]] and this song, the narrator would often keep on equating his love to drugs throughout.
+This drug that he feels right now is the final withdrawals for an abusive love, the want to pass away.
+It is the fear of not being able to find a healthy partner again and to not be able to fully heal from such a tragedy that pushes him closer and closer to the edge.

 - When compared to the rest of the drugs that he has done up to this point (cigarettes, weed, and even opoids) there is a drug that they continuously feel as well
 - As stated earlier the narrator kept equating his love to drugs throughout